Syria–United Kingdom relations: Post-Assad regime (2024–present)

 British prime minister Keir Starmer and foreign secretary David Lammy welcomed the fall of the Assad regime on 8 December 2024.
 A week later, the UK announced a £50 million aid package to support food, shelter, healthcare, and restoring essential services in Syria.

 In January 2025, the UK took part in the Riyadh meetings on Syria, which focused on addressing the ongoing situation in Syria and exploring measures to promote stability in the country.
 During the meetings, UK Foreign Secretary David Lammy held talks with Syrian Foreign Minister Asaad al-Shaibani.
 Two months later, the United Kingdom pledged an additional £160 million to Syria for aid.

 On 24 April 2025, the UK lifted sanctions on several Syrian government agencies, including the Ministry of the Interior, the Ministry of Defense, and the General Intelligence Service, as well as the police, air force, military, and state-run media.

 On 5 July 2025, British foreign secretary Lammy announced that relations would be reestablished during a visit to Damascus.
 In addition, the United Kingdom pledged £94.5 million to provide urgent humanitarian aid, support Syria's long-term recovery, and assist neighboring countries hosting Syrian refugees.
 The Syrian embassy in London was reopened on 13 November 2025.

+On 31 March 2026, Syrian President Ahmed al-Sharaa met UK Prime Minister Keir Starmer in London to discuss cooperation, security, and reconstruction.
+The following day, he was received by King Charles III at Buckingham Palace, in a symbolic step reflecting renewed engagement between the United Kingdom and Syria.
+Al-Sharaa became the first Syrian head of state to visit London since former president Bashar al-Assad visited the United Kingdom in 2002.